Stilfs

 Stilfs ([ʃtɪlfs]; Stelvio [ˈstelvjo, ˈstɛlvjo]) is a comune (municipality) in the province of South Tyrol in northern Italy.
-It is located near the northern ramp of the Stelvio Pass.
+It is located near the northern ramp of the eponymous Stelvio Pass.

 The municipality of Stilfs contains the frazioni (subdivisions, mainly villages and hamlets) Sulden, Trafoi, Gomagoi.

 History

 Coat-of-arms

 The emblem shows an or disc on sable background; inside the disc is a six leaves star of azure, vert and gules alternating.
 The star symbolizes an ancient nightly custom in wintertime.
 The emblem was granted in 1969.

 Society

 Linguistic distribution

-According to the 2011 census, 98.46% of the population speak German and 1.54% Italian as first language.
+According to the 2024 census, 97.45% of the population speak German, 2.44% Italian and 0.10% Ladin as first language.